Sep 12 2013

 Setting The Record Straight

 Dr. Marijn DekkersBayer, AG Chairman of the Board of Management, describes their aspirin invention as a “true international star.”
-If that is the case, then I would venture to say that neonicitinoids, their nicotine-based systemic pesticide, is a veritable, global bee killer.
+If that is the case, then I would venture to say that neonicitinoids, Bayer Science’s nicotine-based systemic pesticide, is a veritable, global bee killer.
 But more on that later.

 A salesman by the name of Friedrich Bayer and a dyer named Johann Friedrich Weskott founded Bayer back in 1863 in Barmen, now a district of the city of Wuppertal, Germany.
 The company’s initial objective was to manufacture and sell synthetic dyestuffs.